 BeatLab’s autotune comes as part of a free Max4Live pack, which you can download on Ableton’s website, but unfortunately it’s only available for Ableton Live 11 now.
 So, if you’re on 10 (or lower), you won’t be able to access this anymore.

 It’s a pack of pitch & time machines that comes with a range of other wicked plugins that you can use creatively for sound design.

 Budget Autotune VST Plugin Recommendations

-Although free autotune VST plugins are great, they sometimes just don’t cut it, & can’t give you the results you want without introducing audio artefacts & a load of other stuff you don’t want in your recordings.
+Although free autotune VSTs are great, sometimes they just don’t cut it, & can’t give you the results you want without introducing audio artefacts, & a load of other stuff you don’t want in your recordings.

 Here are some budget options to take a look at:

 - Antares AutoTune Access (basic version of their pro range)

 Here's the essential list of the best free autotune plugins updated for 2022: